RABBITS NEED FRIENDS

 - Auctions – clothes, collectibles, arts & crafts, children’s drawings/paintings, promises (people volunteer to do something and their task is auctioned).

-- Social events – coffee morning, afternoon tea, pizza party, dance/disco, fashion show, fête, barbecue, garden party, teddy bear picnic, garden open day, fun day.
+- Social events – coffee morning, vegan meal, afternoon tea, pizza party, dance/disco, fashion show, fête, barbecue, garden party, teddy bear picnic, garden open day, fun day.

 - Services – car washing, dog walking, pet boarding, bunnysitting, babysitting, cleaning, decluttering, shopping, gardening.